-- Leave relating to maternity is covered in separate policy. - Paid time off will be granted for Cancer Screening.
+- Leave relating to maternity and paternity is covered in separate policy. - Paid time off will be granted for employees to attend Government approved medial screening programmes Cancer Screening.

 For scenarios not covered by this D&S IFCA Policy, such as Adoption Leave and Employees under Notice of Redundancy, the Chief Officer will gain advice from outsourced service providers such as Devon County Council HR support.